 While quite robust, tulips require particular attention in order to retain their beauty.
 Before arranging in a vase, they should be snipped about an inch off the bottom of the stems and placed into clean, cool water and kept out of direct sunlight.
 Ideally, the vase should be tall enough to prevent the stalks from bending.

 Power up your floral arrangement by giving it the nutrients it needs to help keep your arrangements stay fresher and last longer.

-We always include a sachet of cut flower food with our custom-made bouquets and cellophane wraps, but we do stock individual sachets for only 40p each to help give your blooms a boost and rejuvenate your beautiful arrangements.
+We recommend using flower food to help give your blooms a boost and help rejuvenate your beautiful arrangements.

 Simply add a sachet to fresh water and mix well before adding your stems.

 Cyclamen usually grow in varying shades of pink, red or white and are an ideal indoor plant.
 For best results, keep them out of direct sunlight and away from draughty areas.
 The optimal room temperature for these plants is no lower than 50 degrees Fahrenheit (or 10 degrees Celsius).
 Water when soil is dry.